 Sheet Music commemorating the Sydney season of 'Blood and Sand'.
 Source: Author's Collection.

-The most popular of these was Blood and Sand, which succeeded The Sheik at the Globe Theatre, helping to boost its credentials as the unofficial Sydney headquarters of the Valentino fandom.
+Besides The Sheik, the most popular of Valentino's films in Australia was Blood and Sand, which succeeded The Sheik at the Globe Theatre, helping to boost its credentials as the unofficial Sydney headquarters of the Valentino fandom.
 After an eight week season, it played a further month at other city theatres, sometimes at more than one simultaneously.

 Though this seems paltry behind The Sheik’s blockbuster run, it was still considered a phenomenal performance at the time.
 Blood and Sand was also revived at the Globe in November 1924 - the last film that would ever play there, in fact.
-Union Theatres already had a surplus of city theatres and the Globe, slightly smaller than the others, was closed.
+Paramount Pictures decided to designate the luxurious new Prince Edward Theatre as the home of its prestige productions, and the Globe was shuttered at the end of 1924.
 The lower level was transformed into a shopping arcade, and the upper level later became a radio studio.

 Metro were somewhat slower in exploiting Valentino’s newfound Australian fame, though this was not entirely their own fault.
 Their presence in the Australian market was minor compared to Paramount’s, and their films were distributed by a small company, the Co-Operative Film Exchange, which controlled only one city theatre, the Piccadilly.
 For Four Horsemen of the Apocalypse, they were able to broker a deal with the larger Union Theatres, allowing the film to appear at their most prestigious cinema, the Crystal Palace, where it was shown for seven weeks before moving on to other city theatres.

 Co-Operative were unable to sign a similar deal for Metro's The Conquering Power, which they released themselves and promoted as best they could, with a competition that promised three guineas to whoever could best answer the question 'Why is Rudolph Valentino the perfect lover?’